CaptainValor/pts-to-epub/README.md

 # Table of Contents

-I've had the best results using the "Up Level 1" option in "Generate Table of Contents"
+I've had the best results using the "Up to Level 1" option in "Generate Table of Contents"

 -------------------------------